Storyblok Raises $80M Series C - Read News

 They also provide context to site crawlers, so this optimization improves both SEO and Accessibility scores.

-Section titled Use accurate file names Use accurate file names
+Use accurate file names

 Filenames might not seem like the biggest deal, but context means a lot for both accessibility and image optimization.
 Use dashes instead of spaces (A-picture-of-a-lightbulb instead of 'a picture of a lightbulb').
 Try to keep names relevant to the imagery.